cran-simul/geometry-nnets-tensors-2026/index.md

 ## Registration
-Registration is free but mandatory (before May 22). [(registration link)](https://docs.google.com/forms/d/e/1FAIpQLScQCUN5NZ_XsXWlyJuzlVhG6BZaGSfbSQV5tKstIWF7Bn7zYA/viewform)
+Registration is free but mandatory (before May 22) [(registration link)](https://docs.google.com/forms/d/e/1FAIpQLScQCUN5NZ_XsXWlyJuzlVhG6BZaGSfbSQV5tKstIWF7Bn7zYA/viewform)
-Participants will be given an opportunity to present short talks or posters.
+You are welcome to propose a short talk or poster presentation.

 ## Invited speakers